nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 title: 'How to Recognize Patterns: A Guide for TODO'
 date: "2023-04-14"
 description: TODO
-keywords: ['pattern recognition', 'patterns', 'problem solving']
+keywords: ['pattern recognition', 'patterns', 'computational thinking']
 ---

 ![ TODO ](./jarednielsen-pattern-recognition.png)

-* What is pattern recognition?

-* How do we learn how to recognize patterns?

-    * Anti-patterns

-* How do we recognize patterns?
-    * focused vs. diffuse?
-    * metapatterns?

-## How to Recognize Patterns
+TODO introduction
+computational thinking

 Once upon a time, there was a young boy named Carl Friedrich Gauss.
 He lived in the city of Brunswick with his working-class parents and was a precocious child.